Box plot chart

 Column box plot chart

 A box plot chart shows patterns of numerical data by splitting a statistical set of data into quartiles.
-The box plot represents a five-number summary: the minimum, first (lower) quartile, median, third (upper) quartile, and maximum of a set of data.
+The box plot represents a five-number summary: the minimum, first (lower) quartile, median, third (upper) quartile, and a maximum of a set of data.

 You can use a column box plot chart, which is the vertical representation of the data, or a bar box plot chart, which is the horizontal representation of the data.